timescale/docs/api/administration.md

 # Administrative Functions

-These administrative APIs help you prepare a database before and after a restore event,.
+These administrative APIs help you prepare a database before and after a restore event.
 They also help you keep track of your TimescaleDB setup data.

 ## Dump TimescaleDB meta data